PacktPublishing/Mastering-OpenCV-4-Third-Edition/README.md

 * Chapter 9: Finding the Best OpenCV Algorithm for the Job

 Each chapter folder contains individual instruction on building and running the code.

+The book contains an extra Chapter 10: Avoiding Common Pitfalls in OpenCV, without code.